RunestoneInteractive/thinkcspy/_sources/index.rst

    * NSF

    The Runestone Interactive tools are open source and we encourage you to contact us, or grab a copy from GitHub if you would like to use them to write your own resources.

+   We also `welcome your support <https://runestone.academy/runestone/default/donate/10>`_ to help keep Runestone growing.